jlong299/hello-world/README.md

 My first repository on

-I love :coffee: :milk: and :strawberry:.
+I love :coffee: :apple: and :strawberry:.